Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Main results

 \subsection{Fundamental limits of estimation}

 In this subsection, our focus is on the fundamental limits of estimation over various parameter spaces without imposing any computational constraints on our procedures.
-We begin by characterizing the minimax risk over the class of bounded, coordinate-wise isotonic tensors with unknown permutations. \begin{proposition} There is a universal positive constant $C$ such that for each $d \geq 2$, we have
+We begin by characterizing the minimax risk over the class of bounded, coordinate-wise isotonic tensors with unknown permutations. \begin{proposition} There is a universal positive constant $C$ such that for each $d \geq 2$,

 where $c_d > 0$ depends on $d$ alone. \end{proposition} The lower bound on the minimax risk in equation~\eqref{eq:minimax-lb} follows immediately from known results on estimating bounded monotone functions on the lattice without unknown permutations~\citep{han2019,deng2018isotonic}.
-The upper bound is our main contribution to the theorem, and is achieved by the bounded least squares estimator
+These results show that one can take $c_d \asymp (d-1)^{-(d-1)}$, but the dependence of this constant on $d$ can likely be improved.